March 28, 2024

 In celebration of the “Black is Beautiful” movement, the exhibition includes photographs of the original Grandassa Models: Clara Lewis, Black Rose, Nomsa Brath, Priscilla Bardonille, Mari Toussaint, Esther Davenport, Wanda Sims and Beatrice Cramston.
 While their settings, costumes and props vary, many were staged by Brathwaite in his studio located in Harlem adjacent to the Apollo Theater, and presented in the Naturally fashion and multimedia performances that continued at that legendary venue throughout the 1960s and 1970s.

-Another facet of the exhibition is a large projection comprised of approximately 80 rotating color stills.
+Another facet of the exhibition is a large projection comprised of rotating stills.
 Providing ambient sound is the inclusion of Swizz Beatz x Kwame Brathwaite, a double-disc vinyl record of jazz standards and contemporary jazz tracks curated by Swizz Beatz with cover artwork by Brathwaite.

 Historical Background